 - In a large bowl, add pumpkin puree, carrot puree, Crownhealth Pea Protein powder, milk, vinegar, and whisk it all until the mixture is slightly frothy.

-- Add flour, powdered sugar, baking powder, baking soda, and cinnamon powder to the liquid ingredients.
+- Add flour, sugar, baking powder, and cinnamon to the liquid ingredients.

 - Whisk it all well until the mixture is thick in consistency.

-- Heat a skillet to medium temperature and lightly drizzle oil over it.
+- Heat a skillet to medium temperature and lightly drizzle coconut oil over it.

 - Pour a heaped ladle of the pancake mixture over it and then let it cook until bubbles start to appear.

-- Flip the pancakes and cook until both sides are light brown in color and well cooked.
+- Flip the pancakes and cook 1-2 minutes each side until they are light brown in color and well cooked.

 - Repeat with the remaining mixture.